Ovulation – All You Need to Know and More

 1) What is Ovulation?

-Ovulation is when a mature egg is released from your ovary.
-It travels down the fallopian tube, and is made available for fertilization.
+Ovulation occurs when the ovary releases a mature egg.
+The egg breaks through the ovary wall and travels down the Fallopian tube, where it can be fertilized.
 This process happens once every month for most women.

 2) How Does Ovulation Work?

 There are 4 stages:

 Stage (1) Menstrual cycle: Estrogen and progesterone levels are low when your menses (period) begins.
 Your period starts when the thickened uterine wall lining starts shedding.
 Typically, periods last between four to seven days, although it can be shorter or longer, as each woman is different.

 Stage (2) Follicular (AKA Pre-Ovulatory) Phase: This stage begins on the first day of your period, and lasts approximately 10-17 days.

 During this time the pituitary glands sends various signals out that adjust your hormone levels.
 This includes the Follicle Stimulating Hormone (FSH).
 The FSH triggers your follicles to develop into mature eggs.
 One dominant follicle will develop to become one mature egg, while the other follicles disintegrate.
 Before the mature egg is released from the ovary, the lining of your uterus will thicken to prepare for the possible implantation of the mature egg.

 Stage (3) Ovulatory Phase: Ovulation happens mid-cycle in response to a peak in estrogen.
 This can occur on any day of the Follicular phase above.
 The estrogen peak triggers a Luteinizing Hormone (LH) to be released.
 This is called the LH surge.
 This surge causes the egg to push through the ovarian wall which takes between 24-36 hours.
 The egg then makes its way to the Fallopian tube where it can be fertilized.
 This is the optimal time for insemination.